 UPDATE 7 OCTOBER…

 FINISHED!
 I finished this print 3 days ago.
-I’ll write a new post once the ink has dried and I have editioned the print.
+The ink has dried and I have editioned the print.
 There were more lessons to learn, more careless errors and some triumphant accomplishments.
-I’ll compile the print’s progression in images too.
+I have compiled the print’s progression in images too.
 Click here to see the final stages.